mauritiusdadd/python-specex/docs/tutorials/tut_01_extract_spectra.rst

     sex ADP.2023-09-01T12_56_41.595_data.fits -c sex.conf

 a catalog file named :ref:`*sources.cat*<sex_cat_file>` is created that contains the value of the parameter specified in the configuration for each source identified.
-The following figure shows the position of the sources overlayed on the whitelight image of the cube.
+The following figure shows the position of the sources overlaid on the whitelight image of the cube.

 .. image:: pics/test_cube_sources.png